AI essays / tools / systems

 How Agents Actually Talk to Each Other

-The next real step for agents is not just more subagents inside one product.
-It is genuine multi-agent runtime across different harnesses, using paired review loops, handoffs, shared threads, and open protocols such as A2A.
+The next real step for agents is genuine multi-agent runtime across different harnesses: paired review loops, handoffs, shared threads, and open protocols such as A2A.

 Mobile AI Coding Is Splitting Into Local Supervision and Cloud Autonomy

-As of March 24, 2026, the biggest divide in mobile AI coding is not provider branding.
-It is whether your phone is steering a session running on your own machine or watching cloud agents work somewhere else.
+As of March 24, 2026, mobile AI coding is splitting around where the work runs: a phone steering your own machine, or a phone watching cloud agents work somewhere else.

 Five Levels of Running Claude Code More Autonomously